 Crypto lending is part of crypto fixed income.
 It’s a fast-growing business.
 There is a lot of supply from the lenders – it allows them to earn interest in cryptocurrency.
-And there is a growing demand from the borrowers, which can use the funds for trading, tax optimization, or crypto payments.
+And there is a growing demand from the borrowers who can use the funds for trading, tax optimization, or crypto payments.

 We have published on our blog several articles about the fixed income and crypto fixed income.
 We have analyzed specific behaviors and details of several platforms.
 However, in this article, we will connect the dots – this article will give an overview of the crypto lending platforms.